oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

   that is less than or equal to *18*, then the Arrow data type is INT64.

 - In all other cases, the Arrow data type is DOUBLE.

+When converting Oracle Database CLOBs and BLOBs:

+- The LOBs must be no more than 1 GB in length.

 When converting Oracle Database DATEs and TIMESTAMPs: